louiscklaw/laravel-quotation-tryout/pdfs/eso/eso_user_guide.md

 * 宏達聯絡人:

 ### Remarks:
+    * default remarks
         1.Validity: Within 15 days from the date of this offer.
         2.Generally, delivery will be arranged on the next working day within working hours.
         3.Clients are responsible for carpark fee incurred with receipt attached.

 ### 內部參考:
 * status: